-The beamline is sourced by an quasi periodic elliptically polarizing undulator (qEPU).
-There is no entrance slit in this design.
-A toroidal mirror M1 collects the diverging beam from the undulator and collimates it vertically (in the dispersive plane of the grating G).
-M1 also focuses the beam horizontally at the exit slit ES.
+The beamline is sourced by an quasi-periodic elliptically polarizing undulator (qEPU).
+A toroidal mirror M1 collects the diverging beam from the undulator and collimates it vertically (in the dispersive plane of the grating G), in addition to focusing horizontally at the exit slit.
 The monochromator is a combined collimated cNIM and cPGM type.
-The monochromator energy disperses the radiation, which is then focused vertically at the exit slit by a cylindrical mirror M3.
+The monochromator energy-disperses the radiation, which is then focused vertically at the exit slit by a cylindrical mirror M3.
 The horizontal image of the source at the exit slit is refocused at the sample position by an ellisoidal mirror M4 with a demagnification of 10:1.

-The exit slit unit also consists of a combination of gas filters and solid state thin film filters for the suppression of higher order light.
+The exit slit unit includes a combination of gas filters and solid state thin film filters for the suppression of higher order light.

 The monochromator and the exit slits are delivered by TOYAMA, Japan and the mirror chambers by FMB, Berlin.

 |Polarization||Linear vertical and horizontal.
 Circular commissioning ongoing, available on request.|

 |Minimum photon spot size||Down to 8x10μm at normal incidence, 8x15μm at normal emission.|

 |Photon flux||10¹¹ - 10¹³ photons, depends on resolution/spotsize|